metabrainz/musicbrainz-server/.github/PULL_REQUEST_TEMPLATE.md

 # Testing
 <!--
-    Talk about the testing you have done, and the testing you have not done whether you rely on automated tests or you don't know how to test something.
-    It's useful for others to know what you've already checked so that they can avoid repeating the same things and consider what you might have missed.
+    Talk about the testing you have or haven’t done (whether you rely on automated tests, or don’t know how to test something).
+It’s useful for others to know what you’ve already tested so that they can avoid repeating the same steps, and instead consider what you might’ve missed.
 -->

 :beginner: If you tested anything on specific pages, mention them here, such as: